 - Director of Sports and Recreation 718-982-3149

-Members of the college community may also make reports of crimes and security incidents to these officials.
-Each year, the Public Safety Department requests data via official letter request from these authorities for inclusion in this report.
+Members of the College community may also make reports of crimes and security incidents to these officials.
+Each year, the Office of Public Safety requests data via official letter request from these authorities for inclusion in the annual report.

 back to top

 The College participates in the University-wide CUNY ALERT System.
 Upon activation by the College, this system sends messages during emergency events via email, text message and telephone (land-line/cellular).
 This system is tested monthly for administrative users and one full scale test of the system to all users (students/faculty/staff) is done annually.
 New students and employees are provided with information on signing up for CUNY ALERT www.CUNY.edu/alert at orientations.
 Notification will be sent upon confirmation of a significant emergency (unless such notification presents an undue safety risk).